Detroit Pistons: 2003–2008: Six consecutive Eastern Conference Finals

 In the 2002 off-season, Joe Dumars revamped the roster by signing free agent Chauncey Billups, acquiring Richard "Rip" Hamilton from the Washington Wizards, and drafting Tayshaun Prince from Kentucky.
 The Pistons posted consecutive 50-win seasons and advanced to the 2003 Eastern Conference Finals for the first time since 1991.
 There, however, they were swept in four games by the New Jersey Nets.

 Despite the team's improvement, Rick Carlisle was fired in the 2003 off-season.
 There were believed to be five reasons for the firing: first, that Carlisle had appeared reluctant to play some of the team's younger players, such as Prince and Mehmet Okur, during the regular season; second, that some of the players had not gotten along with Carlisle; third, that Carlisle's offense was thought to be conservative; fourth, that Hall of Famer Larry Brown had become available; and fifth, that Carlisle was rumored to have alienated owner Bill Davidson with his personality.
 Brown accepted the job that summer.

-The Pistons are honored at the White House for the team's victory in the 2004 NBA Finals.
+The Pistons were honored at the White House for the team's victory in the 2004 NBA Finals.

 The Pistons' transformation into a championship team was completed with the February 2004 acquisition of Rasheed Wallace.
 The Pistons now had another big man to pose a threat from all parts of the court.
 The Pistons finished the season 54–28, recording their best record since 1997.
 In the 2004 playoffs, after defeating the Milwaukee Bucks in five games, they defeated the defending Eastern Conference champion New Jersey Nets in seven games after coming back from a 3–2 deficit.
 The Pistons then defeated the Pacers, coached by Rick Carlisle, in six tough games to advance to the NBA Finals for the first time since 1990.

 Many analysts gave the Pistons little chance to win against their opponent, the Los Angeles Lakers, who had won three out of the previous four NBA championships and who fielded a star-studded lineup that included Shaquille O'Neal, Kobe Bryant, Gary Payton, and Karl Malone.
 However, the Pistons won the series in dominating fashion, defeating Los Angeles in five games for the team's third NBA championship.
 The Pistons posted double-digit wins in three of their four victories and held the Lakers to a franchise-low 68 points in Game 3.
 Chauncey Billups was named NBA Finals MVP.
 With the win, Bill Davidson became the first owner to win both an NBA and NHL championship in the same calendar year, as he had also won the Stanley Cup as owner of the Tampa Bay Lightning.